A UNIQUE PERSPECTIVE

 Scott Ploof MBA (Publisher) – At the age of 23, while pursuing his Master’s degree, Scott decided to run for office as a Democrat for local State Representative to spread ideas and advocate for meaningful change, equality, and social justice.
 Over the past 10 years, he has contributed to guest columns about progressive issues in various news publications.
 In May of 2018, Scott decided to begin a digital publication in an effort to give people a platform to use their voices to create meaningful change in their respective communities throughout the Greater New Orleans area.

-Nolan Storey (Editor in Chief / Contributing Writer) – Nolan Storey has lived in New Orleans for 10 years.
+Nolan Storey (Chief Operating Officer) – Nolan Storey has lived in New Orleans for 10 years.
 He fell in love with this city as he received his bachelors in English from Loyola University New Orleans in 2012.
 Since then, he has gone on to publish three books, including two books of poetry.
 He advocates for the mentally ill in the Greater New Orleans area through volunteer work on a weekly basis.